Name released of driver after deadly crash closes part of Palmetto for hours

 Investigators say a pickup truck was going east when it “continued through the intersection and collided with a concrete barrier wall,” Peguero Rivera said in an email to the Miami Herald.
 The car went over the barrier wall and into the southbound lanes of the Palmetto Expressway and struck another car.

-The driver of the pickup truck died, deputies say.
-The driver of the second car was injured and taken to the hospital and are now in stable condition.
+De La Torre Toledo was found dead, deputies say.
+The driver of the second car, who has not been identified, was injured and taken to a hospital and is in stable condition.

-Traffic cameras showed two mangled cars on State Road 826 as rescue crews work to clear the area.
+Traffic cameras showed two mangled cars on State Road 826 as rescue crews worked to clear the area.

 Miami-Dade Fire Rescue’s active call log showed 12 units on the scene.

-The lanes were shut down on the Palmetto between 58th and 36th streets, causing major delays and backups.
-It reopened around 1 p.m.
+The lanes were shut down on the Palmetto between Northwest 58th and 36th streets, causing major delays and backups.
+The road reopened around 1 p.m.

 If you or someone you know is thinking about self harm, call the toll-free National Suicide Prevention Lifeline at 988.
 It’s available 24/7.